 It’s also possible that the nerves themselves become trapped in the endometrial-like tissue.

-When you’re experiencing endometriosis-related leg pain at home, there are number of things you can try to get pain relief.
+When you’re experiencing endometriosis-related leg pain at home, there are some things you can try to get pain relief.

 Quick tips